 In some situations, particularly aesthetic ones, the CC&Rs might not set out actual guidelines, but might make your plans subject to approval by the HOA board.
 An example might be what type of changes to your front-yard landscaping you can make.
 And more broadly speaking, the CC&Rs might prohibit property owners from creating nuisances or annoyances (such as with barking dogs, loud music, or constant barbecues), which the board will likely also weigh in on.

-You'll definitely want to read the CC&Rs and other relevant documents carefully before you buy.
-Fortunately, state law and real estate practice normally requires that prospective buyers receive a copy of the CC&Rs and other documents before finalizing the sale.
+You'll definitely want to read the CC&Rs and other relevant documents carefully before you finalize your purchase.
+Fortunately, state law and real estate practice normally requires that prospective buyers receive a copy of the CC&Rs and other documents before the closing.

 Remember, even if the house's setting and location are just what you want, and the model home (if construction hasn't yet been completed) or already-built home look to be perfect, if the CC&Rs aren't compatible with your lifestyle and future plans, this might not be the place for you.